Robert Layton is a husband and father of two living in regional Western Victoria, Australia.

 other documents previously studied in the area.

-My thesis was accepted with only minor changes and I received my doctorate degree in 2012.
+My thesis was accepted with only minor changes and I received my

-While I cannot release the thesis or datasets, all of the important chapters have been released independently as
+While I cannot release the thesis or datasets, all the important

 published